Integrative Biological and Behavioral Sciences

 Dissemination and Implementation Science

-Research that focuses on evaluating methods and strategies that facilitate the equitable uptake of evidence-based interventions by identifying and addressing the barriers that slow or halt the effective adoption of evidence-based practices.
+Research that focuses on evaluating methods and strategies that facilitate the uptake and implementation of evidence-based interventions by identifying and addressing the barriers that slow or halt the effective adoption of evidence-based practices.

 Program Contact(s): Dr. Seema Desai, Dr. Carlos Garrido, Dr. Arundhati Gogineni, Dr. Olga Herren

-Research utilizing data science, statistical methods, and technology-based approaches to investigate and integrate social, environmental, biobehavioral, and other factors contributing to health disparities and to provide a holistic picture of how these disparities are created, sustained, and potentially disrupted among populations experiencing health disparities.
+Research utilizing data science, statistical methods, and technology-based approaches to investigate and integrate social, environmental, biobehavioral, and other factors contributing to health.
 DIBBS encourages studies including, but not limited to, the following:

 • Application of novel artificial intelligence-based methods, such as machine learning, multi-omics, neural networks, natural language processing, and computational statistics approaches, to elucidate or intervene on biological or behavioral mechanisms of diseases.